 Each year, in the Spring, the School of Nursing invites a scholar to visit and deliver comments to our faculty, staff, students, and alumni of the SON and the University.
-The speaker for 2013 is Dr. Brenda Zierler, from the University of Washington.
+The speaker for 2014 is Dr. Nancy Hanrahan, from the University of Pennsylvania.

 Please join the School of Nursing as guests of Interim Director Dr. Elaine Fisher, faculty, and staff.